 - 1/2 tsp dried chili flakes , to taste (optional)

 - 1 tsp sugar

 - Black pepper

 - Preheat oven to 350F/180C.

-- Pasta Sauce: Pour out about ¼ cup of the passata onto the pasta (to make room to add flavourings).
-Then add the remaining Pasta Sauce ingredients into the bottle, screw the lid on and give it a shake.
+- Pasta Sauce: Pour out about 1/4 cup of the passata (to make room to add flavourings).
+Add the remaining Pasta Sauce ingredients into the bottle, screw the lid on and give it a shake.

-- Cover and bake for 15 minutes, then remove the cover and bake for a further 15 minutes or until the cheese is golden brown.
+- Bake for 25 minutes, then remove the cover and bake for a further 10 minutes or until the cheese is melted and bubbly.

 - Serve while hot and fresh!